herrhotzenplotz/ghcli/README.md

 - lex (flex is preferred)
 - C99 Compiler and linker
 - make

-Optional dependencies:
 - pkg-config

-If you are building from Git you will also need:
-- m4
-- autoconf
-- automake

 The test suite requires:
 - [Kyua](https://github.com/jmmv/kyua)